shreyas-bk24/MediKit/README.md

 ## How to run
 >**Warning** <br>To run this project you must have the latest version of python3

-Firstly you have to install all the requirements mentioned in the requirements.txt<br>

 >**Warning** <br>Before installing we have to make sure that pip is already installed on your coding environment<br>